Group Leader

 Masanori Murayama

-Team Leader, Laboratory for Haptic Perception and Cognitive Physiology, RIKEN Center for Brain Science (CBS)
+Team Leader, Laboratory for Haptic Perception and Cognitive Physiology, RIKEN CBS

 Building on the experience of creating wide-field two-photon microscopy that enables cellular-level observation of neural activities spanning different brain regions, innovative super-wide-field imaging techniques will be developed to monitor inter-regional neural activities.
 Moreover, multi-modal wide-field microscopy will be designed to observe individual neural activities and other biological signals simultaneously.
 These technologies will assist with the Core Organization and institutions involved in the Projects for the Priority Research Themes.